MaastrichtU-IDS/translator-openpredict/CONTRIBUTING.md

 To contribute:

-1. Clone the repository 📥
+1. Clone the repository (change the URL for your fork) 📥

 ```bash
 git clone https://github.com/MaastrichtU-IDS/translator-openpredict.git